sergeivavilov/CKAD-Practice-Exam-Lab-/README.md

 7.25%

-v Create a Secret named 'space-sentry-secret' containing the 'dest: astro' key-value pair x Add an environment variable named 'DESTINATION' x Variable named 'DESTINATION' should consume the value of the secret key 'dest' x Specify a single container using the 'httpd:2.4.41-alpine' image
+v Create a Secret named 'space-sentry-secret' containing the 'dest: astro' key-value pair v Add an environment variable named 'DESTINATION' v Variable named 'DESTINATION' should consume the value of the secret key 'dest' v Specify a single container using the 'httpd:2.4.41-alpine' image

 CKAD Practice Exam